i3asm/srt-to-utf8/README.md

 ## FUTURE PLANS
 - [ ] make it work with other file extensions like txt or vvt
-- [ ] make it convert to other encodings
+- [ ] make it convert from other microsoft encodings to utf-8